openmobilityfoundation/curb-data-specification/CurbsAPI/README.md

 # Curbs API

+_Version 0.0 (DRAFT)_

-The Curbs API is a way for cities to specify areas of interest along the curb along with the rules for using them: who is allowed to park, load, unload, pick up, drop off, etc. at the curb, for how long, for what price (if any), at what times, and on what days.
-Curb zones specified in the Curbs API can be connected to event and metric data and shared with companies and the public.
+The Curbs API is a REST API allowing cities to specify areas of interest along the curb along with the rules for using them: who is allowed to park, load, unload, pick up, drop off, etc. at the curb, for how long, for what price (if any), at what times, and on what days.
+Locations defined in the Curbs API can be connected to event and metric data and shared with companies and the public, for purposes such as routing, finding legal parking, loading, and pick-up/drop-off spots, or analyzing curb utilization over time.

 There are three different levels of geography that can be specified in the Curbs API: